 Becoming: Olga Rybina – meeting with the master

-In 2007, Olga was invited to work at a well-known sports club, and she needed new technologies.
+In 2007, Olga was invited to work at a well-known sports club, and she needed new methods.

-– As a practicing psychologist, I realized that the knowledge I had did not quite meet the needs of athletes.
-In particular, they wanted to improve results.
+— As a practicing psychologist, I realized that the knowledge I have does not quite meet the needs of athletes.
+In particular, they wanted to improve performance.
 What could I offer them besides psychology?

-By an effort of will, I forced myself to go to a coaching meeting again in 2009.
-The presenter was Svetlana Yuryevna Chumakova, the legendary MCC No. 1 in the Russian-speaking world.
-And I understood what coaching was all about.
+With an effort of will, I forced myself to go to a coaching meeting again in 2009.
+The presenter was Svetlana Yuryevna Chumakova, the legendary No. 1 MCC Coach in the Russian-speaking environment.
+And I understood what coaching is.
 Moreover, it made a strong impression on me.
-The same year, I completed a four-module program and received a certificate.
+In the same year, I completed a four-module program and received a certificate.
 So I became an internal coach at an international professional sports club.
 I had an insane number of coaching sessions in the early years, both team and individual.

-Then I realized that I needed to improve my professional skills and got PCC.
-Moreover, I passed the PCC exam only at the second attempt.
+Then I realized that I needed to improve my professional skills and got a PCC level.
+Moreover, I passed the PCC exam only after the second time.
 It was after that that I completely immersed myself in coaching.

-That is how the meeting with a real master determined Olga’s further path.
-Today Olga Rybina herself has become such a master and teacher for many coaches in Russia, Ukraine, Kazakhstan and 23 other countries of the world.
+So, a meeting with a real master determined Olga’s further path.
+Today Olga Rybina herself has become the same master and teacher for many coaches in Russia, Ukraine, Kazakhstan and 23 other countries in the world.

 Experience: the dynamics of victories

-Having conducted an extensive coaching practice, Olga Rybina also thought about her own training programs.
+Conducting an extensive coaching practice, Olga Rybina also thought about her own training programs.
 Although at first it seemed that all the programs come down from the top, from the International Coaching Federation.
-But she tried – and it turned out!
+But she tried – and she succeeded.

 It was the first victory.
 And a real breakthrough for the Russian coaching market.
-A year later, another Olga’s program was certified internationally, this time completely her own.
-A year later, Olga confirmed her highest international coaching qualification.
+A year later, another Olga program was certified internationally, this time completely by its author.
+A year later, Olga confirmed her highest international qualification of coaching skills.

-– In 2015, «Coaching: Opportunities without Borders» appeared – a program that still produces very good results.
+— In 2015, “Coaching: Opportunities without Borders” appeared — a program that still gives very good results.

-In 2016, I received MCC status.
+In 2016, I received the MCC status.
 Interestingly, for 10 years there was only one MCC in Russia – Svetlana Yuryevna Chumakova.
-There are legends that coaches applied up to six times, but failed to pass certification.
-I passed the first time.
+There are legends that coaches applied up to six times, but did not pass certification.
+I passed the first time I took it.
 And I decided that I would help others get this status.
 Because I know from experience: it is possible and it is easy if there is support.

-It is fundamentally important for me that there are as many good coaches on the Russian market as possible.
-Now my partner is Yuri Muradyan, MCC ICF.
-Our main topic is «Coaching and Psychology».
+It is fundamentally important for me that there are as many good coaches as possible on the Russian market.
+Now my partner is Yuri Muradyan, ICF MCC.
+Our main topic is “Coaching and Psychology”.
 There is something to talk about here.
-There is a huge resource in psychological knowledge for coaches.
+There is a huge resource of psychological knowledge for coaches.
 I am sure that there are a lot of deep, interesting projects ahead and another breakthrough in the Russian market.

 And now – the promised recipe for success from Olga Rybina

-– It’s easy to achieve your personal Olympus in coaching!
+— It’s easy to achieve your personal Olympus in coaching!
 And it doesn’t even really matter what events filled your life before.
-The important thing is the experience that can be extracted and applied from these events.
-And in order to extract and apply it, you have to meet your teacher.
-Someone who will share not only knowledge, but also their energy, support, and faith.
-I have learned to believe in my students the way I believed in myself ten years ago.
-In short, go ahead, and you will succeed!
+The experience that can be extracted and applied from these events is important.
+And in order to extract and apply it, you need to meet your teacher.
+Someone who will share not only knowledge, but also his energy, support, and faith.
+I learned to believe in my students the way I believed in myself ten years ago.
+Long story short, go for it and everything will work out!